KVM switch: Software alternatives

-Remote KVM devices
+Remote KVM extenders

-There are two types of remote KVM devices that are best described as local remote and KVM over IP.
+There are two types of remote KVM extenders that are best described as local remote and KVM over IP.

 Local remote (including KVM over USB)

-Local remote KVM device design allows users to control computer equipment up to 1000 ft away from the user consoles (keyboard, monitor and mouse).
-They always need direct cable connection from the computer to the KVM switch to the console and include support for standard category 5 cabling between computers and users interconnected by the switch device.
-In contrast, USB powered KVM devices are able to control computer equipment using a combination of USB, keyboard, mouse and monitor cables of up to 5 m.
+Local remote KVM extender design allows users to control computer equipment up to 1000 ft away from the user consoles (keyboard, monitor and mouse).
+They require a direct cable connection from the computer to the KVM extender to the console and include support for standard category 5 cabling between computers and users interconnected by the extender.
+In contrast, USB powered KVM extenders are able to control computer equipment using a combination of USB, keyboard, mouse and monitor cables of up to 5 m.

 KVM over IP (IPKVM)

-KVM switch over IP devices use a dedicated micro-controller and potentially specialized video capture hardware to capture the video, keyboard, and mouse signals, compress and convert them into packets, and send them over an Ethernet link to a remote console application that unpacks and reconstitutes the dynamic graphical image.
+KVM switch over IP extenders use a dedicated micro-controller and potentially specialized video capture hardware to capture the video, keyboard, and mouse signals, compress and convert them into packets, and send them over an Ethernet link to a remote console application that unpacks and reconstitutes the dynamic graphical image.
 KVM over IP subsystem is typically connected to a system's standby power plane so that it's available during the entire BIOS boot process.

-These devices allow multiple computers to be controlled locally or globally with the use of an IP connection.
+These extender devices allow multiple computers to be controlled locally or globally with the use of an IP connection.
 There are performance issues related with LAN/WAN hardware, standard protocols and network latency so user management is commonly referred to as "near real time".

-Access to most remote or "KVM" over IP devices today use a web browser, although many of the stand-alone viewer software applications provided by many manufacturers are also reliant on ActiveX or Java.
+Access to most remote or "KVM" over IP extenders today use a web browser, although many of the stand-alone viewer software applications provided by many manufacturers are also reliant on ActiveX or Java.

 Whitelisting

 Some KVM chipsets or manufacturers require the "whitelisting" or authority to connect to be implicitly enabled.
 Without the whitelist addition, the device will not work.
-This is by design and required to connect non-standard USB devices to KVMs.
+This is by design and required to connect non-standard USB devices to KVM extenders.
 This is completed by noting the device's ID (usually copied from the Device manager in Windows), or documentation from the manufacturer of the USB device.

 Generally all HID or consumer grade USB peripherals are exempt, but more exotic devices like tablets, or digitisers or USB toggles require manual addition to the white list table of the KVM.